-If you work in an environment where you constantly use a flash drive between a Windows and Mac computer, you may find that you constantly have to format the drive.
-One way to permanently solve this problem is to format your flash drive to exFAT, a platform-independent file system.
+If you work in an environment where you constantly use a flash drive between a Windows and Mac computer, you may find that you constantly have to format USB drive.
+One way to permanently solve this problem is to format usb flash drive to exFAT, a platform-independent file system.

-Before we get into the actual process of formatting a USB to exFAT, we need to understand exFAT and other files systems, specifically, FAT32 and NTFS.
+Before we get into the actual process of formatting USB drive to exFAT, we need to understand exFAT and other files systems, specifically, FAT32 and NTFS.

 From the above descriptions of the three of the main file systems, it becomes immediately apparent why you would need to format a flash drive to exFAT.
 The most common reasons include: